 Restorative practices for the workplace are commitments to appropriately meeting the needs of individuals who have been harmed or affected by conflict at work.

 The concept of restorative practices in the workplace stems from the practice of restorative justice in the legal field.
 In the legal field, the righting of wrongs occurs through a highly structured legal system.
 While proper discipline is given to the offender through this system, the needs of victims are often not met and can even be further exploited.
-Restorative justice aims at addressing the harms, needs, and obligations of each party affected by the offense to provide greater opportunity healing for everyone.
+Restorative justice aims at addressing the harms, needs, and obligations of each party affected by the offense to provide a greater opportunity for healing.

 The goal of restorative practices for the workplace is, like restorative justice in the legal system, to make sure employee concerns and needs are met.
 In organizations, this functions as an effective conflict management mechanism for present conflicts and an effective conflict prevention mechanism for potential future conflicts.